- Home

 If imaging scans show there is a tumour in the pancreas, your doctor may remove a sample of cells or tissue from the tumour (biopsy).

 This is the main way to confirm if the tumour is cancer and to work out exactly what type of cancer it is.
 A specialist doctor called a pathologist will examine the sample under a microscope to check for signs of cancer.
+Sometimes, the results are not clear and a second biopsy is needed.

 With a needle

 A sample of cells may be collected with a fine needle (fine needle biopsy), or a tissue sample may be collected with a larger needle (core biopsy).
-A fine needle or core biopsy can be done during an endoscopic scan.
+A fine needle or core biopsy can be done during an endoscopic procedure.
 Another method is to insert the needle through the skin of the abdomen, using an ultrasound or CT scan for guidance.
 You will be awake during the procedure, but you will be given a local anaesthetic so you do not feel any pain.

 You will have stitches where the cuts were made.
 You may feel sore while you heal, so you will be given pain medicine during and after the operation, and to take at home.
 There is a small risk of infection or damage to an organ with a laparoscopy.
 Your doctor will explain the risks before asking you to agree to the procedure.